-Join us in welcoming Rev. Dr. William J. Barber II to the Bay Area!
-Rev. Dr. Barber, former head of the North Carolina NAACP, leader of the Moral Mondays movement, and a progressive faith voice in the national arena, will lead a Course in Public Theology and Activism, as well as a worship and social justice event.
+On February 7, 2018, we are honored to welcome Rev. Dr. William Barber II, former head of the North Carolina NAACP, leader of the Moral Mondays movement, and a progressive faith voice in the national arena.
+Dr. Barber will lead a Course in Public Theology and Activism in Berkeley, as well as a worship and social justice event in Oakland.

 Pacific School of Religion’s Theological Education for Leadership program, City of Refuge, and Glide Memorial Church are partnering to present this dynamic day of faith and activism.
 Dr. Barber’s presentation is made possible through Pacific School of Religion’s Earl Lectures Endowment.

 We are honored to host Dr. Barber as part of Repairers of the Breach‘s Mobile Course in Public Theology and Activism.
 The course is a national training and education ministry to “educate church and lay leaders who will pursue policies and organizing strategies for the good of the whole.”

 Questions?
 Contact Erin Burns at email@example.com or 510/849-8222.

 Public Theology and Activism course – event is at capacity

 - When: 9:00am – 1:00pm, February 7, 2018

 - Location: Zaytuna College (please note new location – directly across the street from Pacific School of Religion), 2401 Le Conte Ave, Berkeley, CA 94709